 Hardware accelerators can efficiently process tensor computations of ML models.
 In particular, coarse-grain spatial architectures are a common choice for hardware accelerator designs.
-They comprise of an array of processing elements (PEs) with local registers/memory and shared memory.
-These accelerators feature interconnects like mesh or multicast for communicating data to PEs and spatial reuse of the data, which lowers the accesses to memory hierarchy.
-With simple PE designs and effective spatial and temporal management of the data and computations, such architectures achieve high speed-ups and energy-efficiency \cite{fleischer2018scalable, jouppi2017datacenter, chen2016eyeriss, han2016eie}.
+They contain an array of processing elements (PEs) with local registers/memory and shared memory.
+These accelerators feature interconnects like mesh or multicast for communicating data to PEs and reusing the data spatially, which reduces the accesses to the memory hierarchy.
+With simple PE designs and effective spatial and temporal management of the data and computations, such architectures achieve high speedups and energy-efficiency \cite{fleischer2018scalable, jouppi2017datacenter, chen2016eyeriss}.